satyam-iitp/sales-forecasting/README.md

 | `matplotlib` / `seaborn` | Visualisation |
 | `prophet` | Time-series forecasting |
 | `scikit-learn` | Evaluation metrics (MAE, RMSE) |

 ---

-## Recommendations

-1. **Deploy Prophet** as the operational forecasting baseline immediately.
-2. **Prioritise holiday-week accuracy** — these weeks drive the largest error spikes in naive models.
-3. **Penalise under-forecasting more** during model tuning (stockouts cost 2× more than overstocking).
-4. **Audit the bottom 10 stores** with consistently high forecast errors — they may need custom seasonality calibration.
-5. **Add economic regressors** (CPI, fuel price, unemployment) as external inputs to Prophet in the next iteration to push MAPE below 5%.

----